eftelyasvrdg/Airbnb/README.md

 ### **Database Creation Without Workbench**
 - The experience of switching to Azure Data Studio for database administration was different yet beneficial.
+- I had trouble with a few things.
+For instance, I had no issues with the Azure database at my home API address, but I had a connection issue at school.
+I've included a query below so you can observe it if there are any issues.

 ### **Azure Deployment**
 - Due to GitHub-related problems, deployment was one of the more difficult parts, but it provided valuable instructional moments.
+- Once more, here Although I was unable to resolve the access issues I ran across, I did have a functional Azure address, which I have included below.
+I felt obligated to include this here even though I will send a more thorough email about it.

 ---

 ## Conclusion
 My knowledge of database administration, cloud deployment, and REST API programming has greatly increased as a result of this project.
 It also helped me become more proficient in selecting the right technology and creating solutions that are scalable.
+I am thankful that I attempted this assignment in third grade, despite the fact that I did not complete it flawlessly.
 Although building APIs was the main objective, the experience also gave insights on system architecture, designing backend, and debugging in practical settings.